cjhubbs/eleventy-bliss-blog/content/07/05/ipod-replacement-a-for-effort-d-for-results.md

 ---
 title: "iPod Replacement: A for Effort, D for Results"
-date: "2007-05-31T12:06:45.000"
+date: 2007-05-31T12:06:45.000
-categories:
-  - "random"
-tags:
+tags: ['tech','rants']
-  - "geek"
 ---

-My [refurbished iPod](http://www.chrishubbs.com/2007/05/28/ipod-the-continuing-saga/) showed up via UPS late yesterday afternoon.
+My [refurbished iPod](/07/05/ipod-the-continuing-saga/) showed up via UPS late yesterday afternoon.
 I have to give Best Buy full marks for sending a quick replacement; they said 3 - 5 business days, and it ended up being only two.
 They sent an iPod identical to the one I had before (20 GB 4G, white), though they had obviously cleaned this one up, buffed out the scratches, etc. It looked good.

 So last night I hooked it up to the laptop to reload the 4100 songs that belong on my iPod.
 The first time I tried a sync I got a weird Windows delayed write error.
 Strange, I thought; maybe I just jiggled the cord at the wrong time or something.
 So I tried again.
 The second time, it managed to sync about 2 GB worth of music, then stopped syncing.
 When I disconnected it and tried to play the music from the iPod, uh oh.
 The iPod didn't show any music on it at all.
 When I reconnected it to the PC, it gave me a nasty error and told me that I would need to re-download the iPod firmware and reset it.